Susie Essman: Writing

 Essman's book, What Would Susie Say: Bullshit Wisdom About Love, Life and Comedy, was published in October 2009 by Simon & Schuster.

 Personal life

-Essman was diagnosed with celiac disease in 2002 and used to be a pescatarian—"Not a moral thing," she explains, but "aesthetic"; chicken "grosses me out"—and "lives on sushi".
+Essman was diagnosed with celiac disease in 2002 and used to be a pescatarian — "not a moral thing", she explains, but "aesthetic"; chicken "grosses me out" — and "lives on sushi".
 She married Jim Harder, a commercial real estate broker, in September 2008.
 She owns a Shih Tzu named Popeye.
+Her sister, musician and composer Nora Essman Morrow, died in 2023.

-Essman is a good friend of Joy Behar, and has appeared on The View multiple times.
-In 2009, Behar hosted an event at the 92Y with Essman as a guest.
+Essman is a good friend of Joy Behar and has appeared on The View multiple times.
+In 2009, Behar hosted an event at the 92nd Street Y with Essman as a guest.